Davarco/AlgoBot/README.md

  - Python 3.5+
  - Numpy
  - Pandas
+ - Requests
- - Matplotlib
+ - Matplotlib (not required for API)
  - Flask (API only)
- - Sqlalchemy (API only)
+ - Flask-RESTful (API only)

 In addition to the dependencies listed above, you will need an internet connection to receive data from Google Finance, unless the most recent data is already cached offline in your computer.

 **Usage:**

-Both the backtest.py in the strategies mean reversion and trend following test the algorithm on historical data.
+The backtest.py executables in both the mean reversion and trend following strategies test the respective algorithm on historical data.
 The user can specify the amount of historical days used by modifying the constant **time_span** found in the source code.
 In mean reversion, the user can also specify the Bollinger band constant, which is represented by the constant **k**.
 However, the default Bollinger band constant of 1.20 is recommended.
 Modifying this constant in the trend following algorithm will have no effect.

+Make sure to run all Python executables from the project's **root** directory!

+**API:**

-Make sure to run the python files from the project root directory.
-Althoug the API is meant to be run under a NGROK tunneler, you can also host it locally by running the api.py file.
+The API is designed for optimal use through PyCharm and under an NGROK port tunnel.
+You can also host it locally by running the api.py file (again, from the **root** directory!).

+The API is hosted at http://apcsalgobot.herokuapp.com/ and provides the following methods:

+ - /stocks/get/**ticker** - replace ticker with the symbol for any NASDAQ 100 stock.
+EX /stocks/get/GOOG
+ - /stocks/buy - returns a JSON list of all NASDAQ 100 stocks sorted in order of difference between today's price and the general lower band.
+The topmost is most favorable to purchase today.
+ - /stocks/sell - returns a JSON list of all NASDAQ 100 stocks sorted in order of difference between today's price and the general upper band.
+The topmost is most favorable to sell today.

+Do keep in mind that, while we try our best, our API server is set up to sleep after 30 minutes of inactivity.
+So if it's taking you longer than usual to load results, just know that nothing is broken - it's just the API starting up again.
+We manually restart the API server once each day to fetch results relevant to today's data.

 ## License